pmrosa-classes/DistProg-2022-2023/README.md

 ## Distributed Programming contents for Games & Devel, 3rd semester / IADE

-The objectives of this module are: (a) the study of the paradigm of distributed programming, distributed systems, and data communication solutions; and (b) the study of the C programming language, and its use in the development of multiplayer games.
+The objectives of this module are:
+1. the study of the paradigm of distributed programming, distributed systems, and data communication solutions;
+2. the study of the C programming language, and its use in the development of multiplayer games.

 Being an integrated part of a study program that operates in PBL (Project Based Learning), this module aims to transmit to students the knowledge of distributed programming necessary for the development of the semester’s project.

-### Horário
+### Timetable
 | Dia | Hora |
 | :-----------: | :-----------: |
 | Wednesday | 16:00 - 18:40 |